rust-vmm/linux-loader/README.md

 As we don't want to distribute an entire kernel bzImage, the `load_bzImage` test is ignored by default.
-In order to test the bzImage support, one needs to locally build a bzImage, copy it to the `src/loader` directory and run the ignored test:
+In order to test the bzImage support, one needs to locally build a bzImage, copy it to the `src/loader` directory and run cargo test:

 ```shell
 # Assuming your linux-loader and linux-stable are both under $LINUX_LOADER